-WEBS® Blue Light emergency phone broadcast systems are checked at least once per semester to ensure they are working properly.
+The unified emergency alert notification system is checked at least once per semester to ensure they are working properly.
 The Saint Martin's Omnilert Emergency Alerts emergency notification system is an "opt-out" system.
 All incoming students are automatically registered in the system with their SMU email address and cell phone of record.
-The Emergency Alert notification system is checked at least annually to ensure all aspects of the system are working properly.
 Residence Hall fire drills, with full evacuations, are conducted each semester; other buildings on campus have fire drills annually on a rotating basis.
 Campus-wide emergency drills are performed annually and can include: earthquake drop/cover/hold on; evacuation drills for natural or human caused incidents; or Run/Hide/Fight drills for active shooter incidents.